jtgry/grayandco/content/_index.md

 image_position: image-bottom
 heading: Your Local Digital Creative
-description: Husband and Wife creative team based in Alabama that works to craft beautifully designed digital solutions.
+description: Husband and Wife creative team based in Alabama that works to craft beautifully websites, branding, logos, and digital solutions.
 cta: We are a husband and wife creative team based in Alabama that crafts beautifully designed websites, branding, logos, and digital solutions for businesses, organizations, and other creatives.